 Our academic story is one of growth.
 Academic outcomes are measured through the snapshot of NAPLAN testing.
-Details of results for these tests are available on the My School website at www.myschool.edu.au.
-Data from the

-NAPLAN tests is mapped and compared with classroom data to ensure that the students have every opportunity to progress towards success.
+Data from the NAPLAN tests is mapped and compared with classroom data to ensure that the students have every opportunity to progress towards success.